 Good investigators will “tag” their evidence.
-As a police officer this is an involved process involving stickers, case numbers, and lots and lots of tedious paperwork.
+As a police officer, this is an involved process involving stickers, case numbers, and lots and lots of tedious paperwork.
 Well for ghost investigations it’s much simpler than that.
 You merely confess to your ghost investigation sins and move on as if all is forgiven, which it is.

 If you whisper or hear someone else whisper, say “whisper”.
-The investigator who is reviewing the evidence later will instantly know the noise they just heard on their recording is contamination, and can dismiss it out of hand without fretting over whether what they are hearing is evidence or not.
+The investigator who is reviewing the evidence later will instantly know the noise they just heard on their recording is contamination and can dismiss it out of hand without fretting over whether what they are hearing is evidence or not.

-Tagging is also important for other noises which may occur during an investigation.
+Tagging is also important for other noises that may occur during an investigation.
 Stomach sounds, passing gas, bumping into a wall, shifting in place, anything at all that can make noise needs to be documented or tagged in the audio recording.
 It sounds embarrassing, but hey we’re hunting ghosts.
 On the coolness factor it’s right up there with playing Advanced Dungeons and Dragons, so what is there to be embarrassed about?
-Be proud, say it out loud and own your strange bodily noises.
+Be proud, say it out loud, and own your strange bodily noises.

 Bring some gear

 This one sounds like a tall order.
 You’ve just spent a small fortune on a ticket, but hey it’s for charity or some other good cause right?
-Now I’m telling you to bring your own gear?!?!
+Now I’m telling you to bring your own gear!
 What are you paying ticket prices for?
-What; you don’t have $1,500 for a thermal camera, or $300 for the latest Mel Meter?
+What; you don’t have $1,500 for a thermal camera or $300 for the latest Mel Meter?
 Isn’t it the host team’s responsibility to provide gear?

 The host team at a public investigation will have some gear present, and they will be using it for those they are leading.
 Some hosts may even let you use a piece of gear yourself.
 Many host teams have also found out that is a good way to lose track of really expensive gear as it gets lost, stolen, or misplaced.

 You will have fun if you don’t bring gear, but you will have a blast if you bring your own.
 Now above I listed some more pricey options in the gear department.
 You can really gear yourself up without spending a lot of money.
-For $16 you can get a AA twist on Maglite flashlight, and most smart phones have an audio recorder built in.
+For $16 you can get a AA twist-on Maglite flashlight, and most smartphones have an audio recorder built-in.
 There is nothing more exciting than capturing your own EVPs.
 For a little more money you can buy a dedicated audio recorder which is going to give you better quality recorded audio than your phone.
 Be leery of cell phone ghost apps.
 Most of them are unreliable, and for entertainment purposes only.
 Not sure how to use a AA Maglite to hunt ghosts?
-Ask your host, they will know how and show you.
+Ask your host, they will know-how and show you.

 If you are willing to spend a little extra money you can get a Ghost Meter Pro for around $30 (it’s discontinued so it won’t be around too much longer), or a K-II meter for around $60.
 An audio recorder, AA Maglite flashlight, and a K-II are all I usually use even though I have a plethora of more expensive gadgets and gizmos at my disposal.

 Speaking of gear when all is said and done you’re going to need to listen to all that audio you captured.
 Can I recommend Goldwave?
-Goldwave is an audio program that will let you isolate EVPs, and you can used it free for a considerable amount of time before you have to consider licensing it.
+Goldwave is an audio program that will let you isolate EVPs, and you can use it free for a considerable amount of time before you have to consider licensing it.
 If you’re going to investigate EVPs are the easiest evidence to collect so you should audio record, and learn how to find and isolate your EVPs.
 Need help?
 Contact me through the contact submission form and I’ll walk you through it.

-This also applies to the ghosts, and the venue owners.
+This also applies to the ghosts and the venue owners.
 You are a guest of the venue owner, and the host group so be courteous and treat their venue and property with respect.

-This group, DBP, was very noisy and spent most of the investigation joking, laughing, hooting, hollering, and essentially playing grab ass with each other.
+This group, DBP, was very noisy and spent most of the investigation joking, laughing, hooting, hollering, and essentially playing grab-ass with each other.
 It was evident they weren’t taking the investigation seriously, and it was unsurprising to learn they had a hard time as a group getting access into indoor venues for their private investigations and did all their investigations outdoors.
 When they weren’t horsing around they continually pointed out how their equipment was far superior to everyone else’s and essentially heaped scorn on my guide friend for the equipment he was using.

 I had several people in my group all of which had paid a considerable amount of money to attend the investigation.
 They were clearly irritated and annoyed by the antics of DBP and halfway through the investigation, despite attempts by my friend and I to fix the problem a few of my group actually left angry at the bad experience.
 As it wasn’t my event, and I didn’t have much authority and couldn’t expel the members of DBP.
-The point being… be considerate of others, and be aware of how your behavior may be interfering with their experience.
+The point being…, be considerate of others, and be aware of how your behavior may be interfering with their experience.

 Ghost investigations are 99.9% safe as long as you follow some basic rules.
 There is always that one person though that just begs for trouble.
 Unless you’re working with a highly gifted medium you never truly know what/who the spirit you are talking to really is.
 Inviting a spirit to come home with you is a horrendously bad idea.
 The sweet little girl spirit you are talking to could very well be demonic in nature, and inviting it home could be the recipe for homemade Amityville Horror in your own home.

 I have worked with several gifted mediums.
 Two of my favorite were with me at a venue.
-One of the mediums, saw a little girl and the other saw through the subterfuge and saw that it was demonic in the form of a little girl.
+One of the mediums saw a little girl and the other saw through the subterfuge and saw that it was demonic in the form of a little girl.
 I can tell you from a wealth of experience that you probably really do have one to several ghosts in your house already.
 Most lie low and don’t draw attention.
 Inviting something home is bad news.

 Just remember talking is fine, but seeking specific dead loved ones, making invitations, or challenging a spirit without knowing what you are doing is a recipe for disaster.

-I wish I had a better word for this one, but in all honesty I don’t.
+I wish I had a better word for this one, but in all honesty, I don’t.
 This is a simple act and should be done at the end of EVERY investigation.
 Whether you are religious or not this is the time to get there.
 The existence of an afterlife if anything smacks of religion.

-Once the night is done and you have exited the venue, before you go any farther it is important to in a loud clear voice let the spirits at that venue know they are not allowed to follow you home.
+Once the night is done and you have exited the venue before you go any farther it is important to in a loud clear voice let the spirits at that venue know they are not allowed to follow you home.
 It is then highly, I can’t stress this enough, important to say a prayer for protection and ask God to keep the spirits there and not let them come home with you.